 “I won’t just kill you, mayor,” she hissed, “I’ll kill the very idea of you.
 Only the anguish of your final moments will remain, scoured into the very earth itself such that, hundreds of years from now, travelers upon this spot will get a cold chill in their bones and know not why.”

 Boink couldn’t believe the horrible, terrible things Brehan was promising.
-Usually the gregarious and Solarys did all the group’s talking, even when things threatened to get rough; this is more than he had heard Brehan say in any one conversation, and certainly the darkest and vilest, and she wasn’t yet done.
+Usually the gregarious bard Solarys did all the group’s talking, even when things threatened to get rough; this is more than he had heard Brehan say in any one conversation, and certainly the darkest and vilest, and she wasn’t yet done.

 “Through your little crystal ball there you spoke with your ‘immortal’ Lord of Blades, right?
 And you saw his face?
 Do you know why he now bears a scar across his lips, splitting his smile?
 Because I put it there.